cowniflow/TLM/README.md

 ## Prerequisites

-All scripts require the packages *numpy* and *os* to be installed.
+All scripts require the package *numpy* to be installed.
 Additionally, each script needs the packages as listed in the table below.
 All requirements (packages and dependencies) are contained in environment.yml.

 |                     | model.py   | parameterization.py | plotting.py | animations.py |